|

 Landmark & Places Photos

-Place Taken: Green Township, Morgan Co., Indiana
+Place Taken: Jackson Township, Owen County, Indiana

-Owen County Courthouse Owen County Courthouse on the square in Spencer.
+Owen County Courthouse on the square in Spencer.

 Submitted by Carol Lindamood

-Owen County Library Owen County Library in Spencer.
+Owen County Library in Spencer.

 Submitted by Carol Lindamood

-Fiscus Kimble House Fiscus Kimble House taken from a book at the library
+Fiscus Kimble House taken from a book at the library

 Submitted by Carol Lindamood